The Neustrowski-Watembach Family

-Joseph had two surviving brothers, Frank (Franciszek) and John, both childless, and two married sisters, Mary le Vavaseur (Marianna) and Annie (Anna) Kavanagh, in Christchurch.
+When he died, Joseph Watemburg had two surviving brothers, Frank (Franciszek) and John, both childless, and two married sisters, Mary le Vavaseur (Marianna) and Annie (Anna) Kavanagh, in Christchurch.

 This studio photograph of Mary Watemburg le Vavaseur with son, John Joseph, and daughter, Kathleen May, was taken around 1906 in Christchurch.

-With the Watemburg aunts and uncles, and Szymanski cousins in Marshland, Martha left her daughters Beatrice and Vera in Christchurch knowing they had family support.
+Martha left her daughters Beatrice and Vera in Christchurch knowing they had family support through the Watemburg aunts and uncles, and Szymanski cousins in Marshland.
 She gathered up her sons, then aged between six and 13 years, and moved back to Taranaki and her Neustrowski roots.

-She bought a house in Waitara near her parents and maternal aunt and uncle, Mary (née Zimmerman) and Anton Potroz, who had all retired and lived next door to one another in Waitara’s Queen Street.
-Anton, Mary and 18-month-old Jakub sailed with the Neustrowski family on the fritz reuter in 1876.
-At the time Martha’s sister Agnes lived in Kawhia but the rest of her siblings were still in the Taranaki area.
+She bought a house in Waitara near her parents and maternal aunt and uncle, Josefina and Anton Potroz, who had all retired and lived next door to one another in Waitara’s Queen Street.
+Anton, Josefina, and 18-month-old Jacob had sailed with the Neustrowski family on the fritz reuter in 1876.
+In 1916, Martha’s sister Agnes lived in Kawhia but the rest of her siblings were still in the Taranaki area.